andricik/webgui/README.md

 ## Installation

+On Debian and CentOS (in development), the interactive installer script is recommended:

+    cd installer
+    perl webgui_installer.pl

+Then answer the questions about site URL, installation directory, what MySQL password to use, and so on.

+## Manual Installation

+For OSX, FreeBSD, and other systems, or for those who like to see exactly what is happening, use the manual install process.

+Many perl modulues require system librarys, such as libexpat1-dev on Debian; you have to figure out which system packages you need to install for your system.
+If you do that, please tell us what they are so we can document that for other people on the same system.

+For example, on Debian, the following system packages are needed: perlmagick libssl-dev libexpat1-dev git curl nginx build-essential  libpng-dev mysql-server mysql-client

 This assumes that your site is "www.example.com".
 If it's something else, change the commands to match.

+Generic source install instructions:

 * Load share/create.sql into your MySQL/MariaDB/Percona
 * Run testEnvironment.pl to install all new requirements